-Q: If I pay the author fee, will I also be billed for color page charges and for over-length paper charges?
+Q: If I pay the author fee, will I also be billed for over-length paper charge?

-A: If the publication charges for over-length paper and color in print, these charges will be applicable for all articles published, whether open access or traditional.
-For both open access submissions and traditional submissions, these charges are not calculated until the article is ready for release.
-These charges are therefore requested towards the end of the production process and not at acceptance, when the open access fee will be requested.
-Therefore, the total cost to publish an open access article in an IEEE journal will include the author processing fee plus any applicable over-length paper and color page charges.
-Authors will not be asked to pay voluntary pages charges for an open access submission.
+A: If the publication charges for over-length paper, this charge will be applicable for all articles published, whether open access or traditional.
+For both open access submissions and traditional submissions, this charge is not calculated until the article is ready for release.
+This charge is therefore requested towards the end of the production process and not at acceptance when the open access fee will be requested.
+Therefore, the total cost to publish an open access article in an IEEE journal will include the author processing fee plus any applicable over-length paper charge.
+Authors will not be asked to pay voluntary page charge for an open access submission.

 Q: Do I need to sign an IEEE copyright transfer form for an open access article?

 A: The new open access publication model allows authors to select from two licensing options: the new IEEE Open Access Publishing Agreement (OAPA) or the Creative Commons Attribution License (CC BY).